Tamoze/Financial-Consumer-Complaints-Analysis/README.md

 - Prompt Response Rates and Response Approaches
 - Products with Responses in Progress
 - Top 10 Issues with Response in Progress
-- Top 10 Issues with Delayed Responses
+- Top 10 Issues with Delayed and No Public Responses
 - Complaint Channel Distribution

 These insights aim to guide data-driven decision-making for improving customer experience and response effectiveness in the financial services sector.